Frequently Asked Questions

 How many hours are Maryland Corps/Service Year Option Members expected to invest within the course of the year?

-Members are engaged with the program full-time for 40 hours per week, for at least 41 weeks starting September 11th.
-Members will serve until at least to June 17, 2025, and no later than August 1, 2025.`
+Members are engaged with the program full-time for 40 hours per week, for at least 41 weeks starting September 10th, 2025.
+Members will serve until June 23, 2026.

 Can people with intellectual and/or developmental disabilities apply to Maryland Corps/Service Year Option?

-Yes, individuals with intellectual and/or developmental disabilities are encouraged to apply.
+Yes, individuals with intellectual and/or developmental disabilities may apply to serve in the program.

 Questions about the Application Process